Explains how you can look after your mental health as a student, giving practical suggestions for what you can do and where you can go for support.

 See our pages on suicidal feelings for more information.

-This information was published in September 2018.
+This information was published in March 2023.
+We will revise it in 2026.

 References and bibliography available on request.